ManagedBass/ManagedBass.DocFX/articles/Migration.md

 e.g. `Bass.BASS_StreamFree` in Bass.Net is named as [Bass.StreamFree](xref:ManagedBass.Bass.StreamFree(System.Int32)).

-and BassWasapi.`BASS_WASAPI_Init` in Bass.Net is named as [BassWasapi.Init](xref:ManagedBass.Wasapi.BassWasapi.Init(System.Int32,System.Int32,System.Int32,ManagedBass.Wasapi.WasapiInitFlags,System.Single,System.Single,ManagedBass.Wasapi.WasapiProcedure,System.IntPtr)).
+and `BassWasapi.BASS_WASAPI_Init` in Bass.Net is named as [BassWasapi.Init](xref:ManagedBass.Wasapi.BassWasapi.Init(System.Int32,System.Int32,System.Int32,ManagedBass.Wasapi.WasapiInitFlags,System.Single,System.Single,ManagedBass.Wasapi.WasapiProcedure,System.IntPtr)).

 For some particular cases like the example below **Polymorphism** is used to simplify code.